-Conductor Junping Qian has recently been appointed as the Assistant Conductor of the RSNO, his two-year tenure commencing in Season 2018:19.
-He also serves as the Resident Artist and Strategic Consultant of Shanghai Conservatory — Royal College of Music Joint Institute and Visiting Scholar of royal conservatoire of Scotland.
+Conductor Junping Qian, having just completed his first year as the Assistant Conductor of the Royal Scottish National Orchestra, also serves as the Resident Artist and Strategic Consultant of the Shanghai Conservatory — Royal College of Music Joint Institute and is a Visiting Faculty member at the Royal Conservatoire of Scotland.

 Junping was the First Prize winner of the 2017 Bucharest International Conducting Competition and will be performing with orchestras throughout Eastern Europe between 2018 and 2020.
-He is supported by Solti Foundation(2018-2020) and Bruno Walter Memorial Foundation Conducting Scholarship(2018).
-Last summer, he was invited to participate in the prestigious Tanglewood Conducting Seminar, Cabrillo Music Festival in Santa Cruz, CA and The Järvi Academy of Pärnu Music Festival in Tallinn, Estonia.
-In 2017, he was a semi-finalist at the Maestro Solti Conducting Competition as well as the Grzegorz Fitelberg International Competition for Conductors, and prior to that, he was also a prize winner of Li Delun China National Conducting Competition in 2012.
-After graduating from the Curtis Institute of Music in 2013, he has studied conducting with Mark Gibson at the University of Cincinnati, Michael Jinbo of the Pierre Monteux Conducting School, and was the last private student of legendary pedagogue Otto Werner Mueller.
-He has been mentored by British conductor Daniel Harding since 2014 and graduated from the Musik Hochschule Hanns Eisler in Berlin under Professors Christian Ehwald, Hans-Dieter Baum and Manuel Nawri.
+He is the 2018 recipient of the Bruno Walter Memorial Foundation Conducting Scholarship and is supported by the Solti Foundation.
+Last summer, he was invited to participate in the prestigious Tanglewood Conducting Seminar, the Cabrillo Music Festival in Santa Cruz, CA, and The Järvi Academy of Pärnu Music Festival in Tallinn, Estonia.
+Junping was one of the final winners of the prestigious INTERKATION-Conductors Workshop in Berlin, Germany, where he worked with Maestro Simone Young and Das Kritische Orchester.
+He was the Assistant Conductor of the new opera "Marco Polo" at the Guangzhou Opera House in April 2018, where he worked closely with composer Enjott Schneider, director Kaspar Holten, tenor Peter Lodahl, Maestro Muhai Tang, and the Macau Orchestra.
+Last year, Junping led the Iasi Philharmonic Orchestra on a tour celebrating the 100th Anniversary since the formation of Romania and the end of World War I. He was a semi-finalist at the Maestro Solti Conducting Competition as well as the Grzegorz Fitelberg International Competition for Conductors, and prior to that, was also a prize winner of the Li Delun China National Conducting Competition.
+After graduating from the Curtis Institute of Music, he studied conducting with Mark Gibson at the University of Cincinnati, Michael Jinbo of the Pierre Monteux Conducting School, and was the last private student of legendary pedagogue Otto Werner Mueller.
+He has been mentored by British conductor Daniel Harding since 2014 and graduated from the Hochschule für Musik Hanns Eisler in Berlin under Professors Christian Ehwald, Hans-Dieter Baum, and Manuel Nawri.